 Of course this is an individual decision, presumably based on values, which are subjective.
 What are your values?
 What do you aspire to in life?

 It is always logical (for self-preservation and enhancement) to support the strong instead of the weak.
 This case is arguably not an exception—Israel can do things for us and give us things, while the Palestinians have almost nothing to offer us.
 Having said that, this particular case is also not completely a ‘slam dunk’.
-U.S. opposition to a free Palestine has antagonized much of the world, and has helped aggravate tensions in the volatile Middle East.
+U.S. opposition to a free Palestine has antagonized portions of the world, and has helped aggravate tensions in the volatile Middle East.
 And in truth mercenaries are a dime-a-dozen, while Israel does not provide the United States with either cheap labor or raw materials.
-If your values are decisively oriented to living a long and comfortable life in the United States--narrowly--supporting Israel at the expense of the Palestinians makes sense.
-Perhaps this too is the author's goal; perhaps not.
-This short essay is not an expression of opinion, but of logic.
-It is logical for Americans seeking longevity and comfort to support Israel instead of Palestine.
+But if your values are oriented to living a long and comfortable life in the United States--on the whole, cumulatively, supporting Israel at the expense of the Palestinians is logical.
+Perhaps this too is the author's overarching life goal; perhaps it is not.
+This short essay is not an expression of his opinion, but of logic.
+It is logical for Americans who are seeking longevity and comfort to support Israel instead of Palestine.

 Pictured above: Israel has repeatedly used U.S.-supplied White Phosphorous on Palestinian civilians in the Gaza Strip—which is a good testing laboratory for military hardware.